SalishSeaCast/SalishSeaNowcast/docs/deployment/arbutus_cloud.rst

 ---------

-Fetch and apply any available updates on the ``nowcast0`` :ref:`HeadNodeInstance` that you launched above with:
+Fetch and apply any available updates on the ``nowcast0`` :ref:`HeadNodeInstance` that you launched above, and reboot the instance with:

 .. code-block:: console

     $ sudo apt update
     $ sudo apt upgrade
-    $ sudo apt auto-remove
+    $ sudo apt autoremove
+    $ sudo shutdown -r now

 Set the timezone with: